Register and title a vehicle

 - your vehicle must comply with California emissions standards, unless it is exempt

-- auto dealers can register and title your vehicle with the DMV for you, and they may be able to issue a temporary registration and vehicle plates (they can charge a fee for this service)
+- auto dealers can register and title your vehicle for you, and they may be able to issue a temporary registration and vehicle plates (they can charge a fee for this service)

 If you are a member of the Armed Forces, please see our Military & Veteran Resources page, and, thank you for your service!

 Save time!
 E-ZVisit is the fastest way to register your vehicle

-If you purchased a vehicle through a private sale (not from a dealer), you can use E-ZVisit to save time.
-Complete your registration application online and print a barcoded form which we can quickly scan and process at a DMV office.
+If you purchased a vehicle through a private sale (not from a dealer), you can complete your registration application online and print a barcoded form which we can quickly scan and process at a DMV office.

-What documents do I need to register my vehicle?
+What documents do I need to bring to the DMV?

 - a completed Vehicle Registration / Title Application (MV-82)